Differences Bring Connection

 Upon reflection and a desire to turn a potential confrontation into a possible connection, I decided to meet the upset neighbor, having an open mind to learn her perspective.
 I changed my internal conversation and approached the situation with curiosity, not a dualistic right or wrong attitude, a default to which I have succumb easily in the past.

-I was a bit nervous when I first approached her door, especially since one neighbor had warned me that, “She can be a bit difficult, if you know what I mean,” wishing me good luck.
-However, “she” had written a message on the lamp post with a kind request.
+I was a bit nervous when I first approached her door, especially since one neighbor had warned me,“She can be a bit difficult, if you know what I mean,” wishing me good luck.

 I knocked on the door, introduced myself, and asked how she was doing.
 I explained how I was here to learn her perspective on the holiday decorations.
+She didn’t care for the red ribbon.
 She offered an alternative to have blue and white colors in recognition of Hanukkah.
 I had no idea.
 What an easy fix.
 We agreed that I would purchase the ribbon and install it.
 By the way, it isn’t as easy to find these colors!
+Now the complex had lampposts with red ribbon and others with blue and white.

 I have been inspired by this experience and I hope you are as well and can take steps towards transforming obstacles into opportunities for connection.

-For more information on communication, bias awareness, and conflict resolution visit www.tlcpathways.com
+For more information on communication, perspectives, and conflict resolution visit www.tlcpathways.com